-Daniel Roberts, Vice President of Finance
+Daniel Roberts, Vice President of Operations

 After a successful track and cross-country career at Western Kentucky University, Daniel received his B.S. in Accounting and put his degree immediately to work.
 After one year as a credit and investments analyst for First Southern National Bank in Kentucky, Daniel began serving as the personal assistant to the chairman of the bank.
 While aspiring to climb the corporate ladder, God began to grip Daniel’s heart late in 2007 with an urgency and passion to reach people around the world with the Gospel and to care for the poor and destitute.
 Early in 2009, Daniel left the bank, his home and Lancaster Baptist Church, where he led worship, and joined Good Samaritan School in New Delhi, India, teaching basic education to children from the slums.
-Upon his return to the States in July 2009, God quickly moved Daniel into action with Vapor Sports Ministries.
+Upon his return to the States in July 2009, God quickly moved Daniel into action with Vapor.
 Daniel feels extremely privileged to be a part of what God is doing through Vapor.